-In a dedicated phase I pharmacokinetics study, following multiple 80 mg doses of febuxostat in healthy patients with mild (Cl{cr} 50 to 80 mL/min), moderate (Cl{cr} 30 to 49 mL/min) or severe renal impairment (Cl{cr} 10 to 29 mL/min), the C{max} of febuxostat did not change relative to patients with normal renal function (Cl{cr} greater than 80 mL/min).
+In a dedicated phase I pharmacokinetics study, following multiple 80 mg doses of febuxostat tablets in healthy patients with mild (Cl ${cr}50$ to 80 mL/min), moderate (Cl ${cr}30$ to 49 mL/min) or severe renal impairment (Cl ${cr}10$ to 29 mL/min), the C ${max}$ of febuxostat did not change relative to patients with normal renal function (Cl {cr}greater than 80 mL/min).
 AUC and half-life of febuxostat increased in patients with renal impairment in comparison to patients with normal renal function, but values were similar among three renal impairment groups.
 Mean febuxostat AUC values were up to 1.8 times higher in patients with renal impairment compared to those with normal renal function.
-Mean C{max} and AUC values for three active metabolites increased up to two and four-fold, respectively.
-However, the percent decrease in serum uric acid concentration for patients with renal impairment was comparable to those with normal renal function (58% in normal renal function group and 55% in the severe renal function group).
+Mean C max and AUC values for three active metabolites increased up to two and four-fold, respectively.
+However, the percent decrease in serum uric acid concentration for patients with renal impairment was comparable to those with normal renal function (58% in normal renal function group).

-Based on population pharmacokinetic analysis, following multiple 40 mg or 80 mg doses of febuxostat, the mean oral clearance (CL/F) values of febuxostat in patients with gout and mild (n=334), moderate (n=232) or severe (n=34) renal impairment were decreased by 14%, 34%, and 48%, respectively, compared to patients with normal (n=89) renal function.
+Based on population pharmacokinetic analysis, following multiple 40 mg or 80 mg doses of febuxostat tablets, the mean oral clearance (CL/F) values of febuxostat in patients with gout and mild (n=334), moderate (n=232) or severe (n=34) renal impairment were decreased by 14%, 34%, and 48%, respectively, compared to patients with normal (n=89) renal function.
 The corresponding median AUC values of febuxostat at steady-state in patients with renal impairment were increased by 18%, 49%, and 96% after 40 mg dose, and 7%, 45% and 98% after 80 mg dose, respectively, compared to patients with normal renal function.

-Febuxostat has not been studied in end stage renal impairment patients who are on dialysis.
+Febuxostat tablets have not been studied in end stage renal impairment patients who are on dialysis.